 What is WHOIS Verification?

-WHOIS verification, as the name suggests, is the WHOIS information verification process that involves one simple step – registrant will receive one email asking he or she to verify the accuracy of his or her contact information by clicking a validation link.
-The tricky part of this verification email is that it appears to be like one of the phishing emails sent by scammers and people might ignore such emails.
-An oversight of the validation email will lead to domain suspension due to pending verification (the reactivation will take as long as 48 hours upon successful verification).
+WHOIS verification, as the name suggests, is the WHOIS information verification process that involves one simple step.
+To be specific, the registrant will receive one email asking him or her to verify the accuracy of his or her contact information.
+The user can do this by clicking a validation link.
+However, the tricky part of this verification email is that it appears to be like one of the phishing emails sent by scammers.
+Because of this, there’s a high likelihood that people will ignore such emails.
+Further, oversight of the validation email will lead to domain suspension (which could last temporarily) due to pending verification.
+Fortunately, the reactivation will take as long as 48 hours upon successful verification.

 Under ICANN’s new registrar agreement, all existing generic top-level domains (for example .com, .net, .biz etc.) as well as the new specialty top-level domains (like .consulting, .club, .berlin, .blog, and .marketing) will need to go through the email validation.
 However, top-level domains like .ca, .de and .co.uk (which are not under the authority of ICANN) are exempted from such validation.